AmmarHourani/Simple-Harmony/README.md

 Please star this repository if you found it useful

-hookmebyharmony.exe is the target process in which the target method/function "Add" is defined
+HOOKMYBYHARMONY.EXE is the target process in which the target method/function "Add" is defined

 TestCLR.DLL is the DLL we use to attack the target process through injection , i.e. load it into Extreme Injector